How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 - In the Home app, go to Automation → "+" → When I Arrive

-- Set your home location (radius adjustable from 100m to several kilometres)
+- Set your home location (radius adjustable from 100 metres to several kilometres)

 - Select your garage door and set the action to Open